Federated Automatic Differentiation: Learned Client Weighting - Details

 \subsection{Federated Computational Graph}

-Here we provide a computational graph that informs us how to apply \fad to learn the client weighting (as discussed in \cref{sec:learned_weight}).
-As discussed there, the approach largely mirrors the approach used to apply \fad to server optimizer hyperparameters in \cref{fig:server_hparam_serial}.
+Here we provide a computational graph demonstrating the parameterization of client weighting as discussed in \cref{sec:learned_weight}.The approach largely mirrors the approach used to apply \fad to server optimizer hyperparameters in \cref{fig:server_hparam_serial}.
 The key difference is that the client weight parameter must be broadcast to the clients at each round, since the server updates it between rounds.
 The resulting procedure is given in \cref{fig:client_weight_serial}.
 Note that this can be parallelized in an almost identical way to that of \cref{fig:server_hparam_parallel}.